penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-teachers-teacher-properties-generalsettings-properties-avoidclassesaroundbreak.md

 engineInputGHCSchema#/properties/ghcData/properties/teachers/items/properties/generalSettings/properties/avoidClassesAroundBreak
 ```

-Indicate if will penalize the existence of sessions on both sides of a recess guard taught by this teacher.
+It indicates whether the existence of class units on both sides of a playground supervision taught by this teacher will be penalised.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |